Call Us

 New Zealand Scenic Highlights Tours

-This was one of the last countries to be discovered during the colonial era and has often been dubbed 'God's Own Country' and 'The Last Paradise.'
+This was one of the last countries discovered during the colonial era and has often been dubbed 'God's Own Country' and 'The Last Paradise.'

 Plan Your Tour

-Our small country is crammed with a whole continent's diverse scenery within its coastal borders.
-It's like the entire world in miniature - a microcosm of some of the earth's most impressive geographical features.
+Our small country's coastal borders contain the diverse scenery of a whole continent.
+It's like the entire world in miniature—a microcosm of some of the earth's most impressive geographical features.

-The South Island has many features for you to enjoy: dramatic alpine scenery, wilderness areas, glacial lakes, tranquil coves, grinding glaciers, roaring rivers and gold rush relics.
+The South Island offers many features to enjoy: dramatic alpine scenery, wilderness areas, glacial lakes, tranquil coves, grinding glaciers, roaring rivers, and gold rush relics.
 However, you'll love the North Island if you seek pleasant, easy-on-the-eye scenery: gentle rolling pastures, stunning offshore islands, offshore thermal resorts, and Maori culture.

-If you want to 'go bush', then Stewart Island is a remnant of ancient Gondwanaland - an untamed and rugged wilderness.
+If you want to 'go bush,' Stewart Island is a remnant of ancient Gondwanaland—an untamed and rugged wilderness.

 Our Top 10 most scenic routes and locations, our Highlights